bufbuild-ru/docs/docs/bufstream/auth/sasl/index.md

 ### OAUTH

 You can use the [SASL/OAUTHBEARER](https://datatracker.ietf.org/doc/html/rfc7628) mechanism to leverage OAuth2.0/OIDC Authorization frameworks in a SASL context.
-Clients can send a signed JSON Web Token (JWT) aquired from an Identity Provider (IdP), which the server can validate using the public key of the signing key provided as a JSON Web Key Set (JWKS).
+Clients can send a signed JSON Web Token (JWT) acquired from an Identity Provider (IdP), which the server can validate using the public key of the signing key provided as a JSON Web Key Set (JWKS).

 ```yaml
 kafka: